ScriptsOfTribute/.github/profile/README.md

 # Announcements: new competition at COG 2025

+- **NEW: Prizes for the winners, sponsored by IEEE CIS:  $500USD for the first place, $300USD for the second, $200USD for the third.**
 - **Tales of Tribute AI Competition has been accepted for [IEEE Conference on Games 2025](https://cog2025.inesc-id.pt/tales-of-tribute/).**
 - **Deadline for the agent submission is August 10.**
 - **More details about participating, including updates in the game, [here](#ieee-conference-on-games-2025).**
 - **In particular, our framework currently [supports multiple programming languages](#external-language).**

 <!--**IEEE Conference on Games 2024 Tales of Tribute AI Competition has ended.**